F. DuBois Bowman

-Fredrick DuBois Bowman is an American biostatistician, currently serving as the 13th president of Morehouse College since July 15, 2025.
+Fredrick DuBois Bowman is an American biostatistician who has been the 13th president of Morehouse College since July 15, 2025.
 He served as the 12th dean of the School of Public Health at the University of Michigan from October 2018 to July 2025.

 Bowman's research applies statistical analysis to brain imaging to better understand Alzheimer's disease, schizophrenia and Parkinson's disease.
 He is a member of the National Academy of Medicine, fellow of the American Association for the Advancement of Science, and fellow of the American Statistical Association.

 Early life and education

 Bowman grew up in Ann Arbor, Michigan.

-Bowman received a Bachelor of Science degree (magna cum laude) with a major in mathematics from Morehouse College in 1992, where he also completed the pre-med requirements and joined Omega Psi Phi Fraternity in 1991.
+He received a Bachelor of Science degree with high honors in mathematics from Morehouse College in 1992, where he also completed the pre-med requirements and joined the Omega Psi Phi fraternity in 1991.
 He was appointed to the Phi Beta Kappa honour society.
-During a conversation with Bill Jenkins, Bowman became excited by the possibility of a career that combined his interest in quantitative analysis with public health.
 He briefly joined the mathematical statistics program at Duke University before electing to focus on biostatistics.

 Bowman received a Master of Science degree in biostatistics from University of Michigan in 1995.
 Whilst a graduate student, Bowman taught trigonometry at the Washtenaw Community College.
 He received a Doctor of Philosophy degree in biostatistics from the University of North Carolina at Chapel Hill in 2000, co-supervised by Pranab K. Sen and Paul Stewart.